geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-27/meeting-transcript.md

 That's just what Thompson called it.

 ##### **Geohot** [[00:02:39](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=159)]
-But yeah, so now spec equals two checks, both that the UOPs match the full UOP spec and that all of the three points PyRender, PyRender, exec PyRender returns the same UOP.
+But yeah, so now spec equals two checks, both that the UOps match the full UOp spec and that all of the three points PyRender, PyRender, exec PyRender returns the same UOp.
 So.

 ##### **Nimlgen** [[00:02:54](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=174)]
 Mm-hmm.